boreq/plum/README.md

     my.access.log.2.gz
     my.access.log.3.gz
     my.access.log.4.gz

+You can use the following command to generate a default config file:

+    $ plum default_config > config.json

-In this case the program will load the current access log as well as the older
+Based on that prepare a config which will load the current access log as well as the older logs:

-logs:
+    $ cat config.json
+    {
+        "serveAddress": "127.0.0.1:8118",
+        "websites": [
+            {
+                "name": "example.com",
+                "follow": "/path/to/example.access.log",
+                "load": [
+                    "/path/to/example.access.log.*"
+                ],
+                "logFormat": "combined"
+            }
+        ]
+    }

+Execute the program:

-    $ plum run my.access.log my.access.log.*
+    $ plum run config.json
     INFO starting listening                       source=server address=127.0.0.1:8118

 Navigate to http://127.0.0.0:8118 to see the results.

 ## Configuration

-### `--log-format`
+### `websites.logFormat`

 Specifies the log format.
 A custom or a predefined format can be used.